abpio/abp-commercial-docs/en/modules/language-management.md

 #### Installation

-In order to configure the application to use the `LanguageManagementModule`, you first need to import `LanguageManagementConfigModule` from `@volo/abp.ng.language-management/config` to root module. `LanguageManagementConfigModule` has a static `forRoot` method which you should call for a proper configuration.
+To configure the application to use the `LanguageManagementModule`, you first need to import `LanguageManagementConfigModule` from `@volo/abp.ng.language-management/config` to root module. `LanguageManagementConfigModule` has a static `forRoot` method which you should call for a proper configuration.

 ```js
 // app.module.ts